 The discussion and analysis of our financial condition and results of operations are based on our unaudited condensed consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the U.S. The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
-We evaluate our estimates on an ongoing basis, including those related to revenue recognition, inventory, accrued clinical liabilities, income taxes and stock-based compensation.
+We evaluate our estimates on an ongoing basis, including those related to revenue recognition, inventory and the related reserves, accrued clinical liabilities, income taxes and stock-based compensation.
 We base our estimates on historical experience and on assumptions that we believe to be reasonable under the circumstances, the results of which form the basis of making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ materially from these estimates under different assumptions or conditions.

-Our critical accounting policies include: revenue recognition, inventory, accrued clinical liabilities, income taxes, and stock-based compensation.
-There have been no material changes to our critical accounting policies and estimates disclosures included in our Annual Report on Form 10-K for the year ended December 31, 2017, which was filed with the SEC on February 27, 2018, other than disclosed in Note 3 to the unaudited condensed consolidated financial statements in Item 1 of this Quarterly Report on Form 10-Q with respect to the adoption of Topic 606.
+Our critical accounting policies include: revenue recognition, inventory and the related reserves, accrued clinical liabilities, income taxes, and stock-based compensation.
+There have been no material changes to our critical accounting policies and estimates disclosures included in our Annual Report on Form 10-K for the year ended December 31, 2018, which was filed with the SEC on February 22, 2019.